An empirical study of the effect of background data size on the stability of SHapley Additive exPlanations (SHAP) for deep learning models: Discussion

 \section{Discussion}

-The potential to provide robust explanations is an important desiderata for an explanation tool \cite{lakkaraju20a}.
-Our empirical study quantifies the stability of SHAP explanations at both the instance (SHAP values) and model-level (variable rankings).

-Our results point to a positive relationship between background sample size and the stability of SHAP explanations.
+The potential to provide robust explanations is an important desideratum for an explanation tool \cite{lakkaraju20a}.
+Our empirical study quantifies the stability of SHAP explanations at both the instance (SHAP values) and model-level (variable rankings) and points to a positive relationship between background sample size and the stability of SHAP explanations.
 More coherent SHAP values and variable rankings were observed when larger background datasets were used.
-This phenomenon could be partially explained by an inference of the central limit theorem: The background dataset converges to the overall distribution at the standard rate of the root of sample size \cite{rosenblatt1956central,jasa}.
-Therefore, sampling with a larger size could lead to less randomness, generation of a more representative background dataset, and more stable SHAP explanations.
-Furthermore, our results suggested that the optimal background dataset size depends on a user’s expectation with regard to the exactness of the ranking.
-For example, in our pairwise analysis using the BLEU score, we did not observe exact replicate variable order rankings, even at large background data sizes.
-On the other hand, we saw stable rankings using a fuzzy ranking comparison (Jaccard index), even at small background dataset sizes.
-Therefore, while SHAP is a trustworthy method for evaluating variable importance, the concrete variable importance ranking requires careful consideration.
-Particularly, the U-shape of the comparative BLEU and Jaccard scores indicate that SHAP is more reliable in ranking the most and least important variables compared to the moderately important ones.
+This phenomenon could be partially explained by inference of the central limit theorem: The background dataset converges to the overall distribution at the standard rate of the root of sample size \cite{rosenblatt1956central,jasa}.
+Therefore, sampling with a larger size could lead to less randomness, the generation of a more representative background dataset, and more stable explanations.
+Furthermore, our results suggested that the optimal background dataset size depends on a user’s expectation of the ranking exactness.
+In our pairwise analysis using the BLEU score, we did not observe exact replicate variable order rankings while stable rankings using a fuzzy ranking comparison (Jaccard index) was noted even at small background sizes.
+Therefore, while SHAP is a trustworthy method for evaluating variable importance, the concrete variable ranking requires careful consideration.
+Additionally, the U-shape of the comparative BLEU and Jaccard scores indicates that SHAP is more reliable in ranking the most and least important than the moderately important variables.